 - In GC, the loser of a game starts the next game but keeps the colours they were playing, and can play either of their balls to start the sequence

-- Bisques and extra turns are calculated according to the Rules and Laws or the conditions of the competition
+- Bisques, extra strokes, or starting Advantage are calculated according to the Rules and Laws or the conditions of the competition

 - In both AC and GC, each player gets the bisques / extra stroke tokens for the other

 - In AC they are placed in a convenient position by the lawn within sight of both players (and spectators)